zhouyl/flowblade/docs/components/media/gallery.md

 |------|------|---------|-------------|
 | `cols` | `string` | `'3'` | Number of columns: `2`, `3`, `4`, `5`, `6` |
 | `gap` | `string` | `'4'` | Gap size: `1`, `2`, `3`, `4`, `5`, `6`, `8` |

+### Style Props

+Gallery and GalleryItem support all style props from the HasStyleProps trait.
+For a complete list, see the [HasStyleProps trait documentation](../../traits/has-style-props.md).
 | `layout` | `string` | `'grid'` | Layout type: `grid` or `masonry` |

 ### GalleryItem Props